rust-lang/book/second-edition/src/ch13-02-iterators.md

 iterator</span>

 Note that we needed to make `v1_iter` mutable: calling the `next` method on an iterator changes state that keeps track of where it is in the sequence.
-Put another way, this code *consumes*, or uses up, the iterator.
+In other words, this code *consumes*, or uses up, the iterator.
 Each call to `next` eats up an item from the iterator.
 We didn’t need to make `v1_iter` mutable when we used a `for` loop because the loop took ownership of `v1_iter` and made it mutable behind the scenes.